 The Analysis division

-The Analysis division was established on April 1, 2021.
-The division heads IVO's analysis and development of supervision methods, applied data-driven analysis and management of statistics and registers.
-The division also includes the information service that answer questions and receive anonymous tips about irregularities within health care and social care facilities.
+The Analysis division heads IVO's analysis and development of supervision methods, applied data-driven analysis and management of statistics and registers.
+The division also includes the information service that answer questions and receive information about irregularities within health care and social care facilities.

 The Director-General and the three agency-wide divisions are based in Stockholm.
-The agency-wide divisions are the Director-General’s Office, the Support Division and the Planning and Communications Division.
+The agency-wide divisions are the Director-General’s Office and the Support Division.

 The Director-General’s Office provides support for the Director-General regarding the work of the agency’s management team and the external contacts of agency management.

-The Support Division works on matters concerning finance, IT, human resources, business development and registry office.
+The Support Division works on strategic matters concerning finance, IT, communication, human resources and business development.